-3.2.5 Option 4 - Offload Data
+4.2.5 Option 4 - Offload Data - internal DataHog memory only

-This menu option will offload all data stored from the start of memory to the latest record.
+This menu option will offload all data stored in the DataHog internal memory only from the start of memory to the latest record.
+Please refer to Appendix XX for details on accessing the data on the SDHC card

-Using the SkyeLynx Standard software provided with the DataHog logger, simply click on the large 'Off-Load Data' button at the bottom of the screen and this operation will be done automatically for you.
-You are prompted for a filename, enter as required (e.g. data1234.txt) and click OK.
+Using the SkyeLynx Comms provided with the DataHog logger, simply click on 'Off-Load Data' button and this operation will be done automatically for you.
+You are prompted for a filename, enter as required (e.g. data]234.txt) and click OK.